Dennis Ndati - President

 Darlene Mullen - Cherry Hill Elementary / Middle School

-Darlene Mullen has been teaching for 17 years: twelve years with Baltimore City Public Schools, and five years with Anne Arundel County Public Schools.
+Darlene Mullen has been teaching for 19 years: fourteen years with Baltimore City Public Schools, and five years with Anne Arundel County Public Schools.
 Darlene has taught mathematics from grades 6 through 12, and technology and pre-engineering to grades pre-k through 8.
-Darlene has been teaching PLTW-Gateway for six years.
-She has taught Coding, Biomimicry, 3D Printing for the past three years, and STEM-Gear (21st Century) for the past two years.
+Darlene has been teaching PLTW-Gateway for eight years.
+She has taught Coding, Biomimicry, 3D Printing for the past five years, and STEM-Gear (21st Century) for the past four years.
 Darlene coaches both Vex Robotics and Science Olympiad, during their competition season.
 She also teaches young girls to code using Smartgurlz siggy dolls.
 Before teaching, she worked for 20 years in the electronics industry in engineering, training and development, and Organizational Development.
 Working with children and watching the growth of their minds is her passion.
 Darlene is the BCEA Director representing the Historic Cherry Hill Elementary / Middle School.